Kadaire/K-Tech-Industrial-of-Mars/README.md

-# K-Tech Industrial presents the:

-## Block series MPDGs:
+# K-Tech Industrial presents the Block series MPDGs:

 A series of new MPDG's for the hard working industrial miner.
 The Micro-Block series RTG allows new miners to add a small bit of extra power for that extra kick a new tool might need.